-Mr. Parker's employment agreement was approved by the then members of the Board of Directors of the Company and the Compensation Committee as constituted on December 16, 2002.
-The term of the employment agreement continues through December 31, 2007.
-Under his employment agreement, Mr. Parker's compensation is determined by the Compensation Committee, the Board of Directors of the Company, or the Stock Award Plan Committee (whose function has been assumed by the Compensation Committee), based on the recommendations of the Compensation Committee.
-The Compensation Committee's recommendations with respect to Mr. Parker's compensation, however, are subject to other provisions in his employment agreement, including the provisions that provide that Mr. Parker's total annual compensation may not be reduced to less than an annual salary of \$550,000 and a mandatory minimum annual bonus equal to \$275,000.
-Additionally, Mr. Parker is entitled to receive under his employment agreement certain defined benefits, which, in fiscal 2004, totaled approximately \$176,084.
-The bonus program established in Mr. Parker's employment agreement is based on the Company's performance in the areas of revenue growth, net income, new store openings, store sales, Company stock price, store closings, and Company expenses, subject to payment of the minimum bonus described above.
+Mr. Parker's employment agreement had been approved by the then members of the Board of Directors of the Company and the Compensation Committee as constituted on December 16, 2002.
+The employment agreement provided for a term through December 31, 2007.
+Under his employment agreement, Mr. Parker's compensation was to be determined by the Compensation Committee, the Board or the Stock Award Plan Committee (whose function has been assumed by the Compensation Committee), based on the recommendations of the Compensation Committee.
+The Compensation Committee's recommendations with respect to Mr. Parker's compensation, however, were subject to other provisions in his employment agreement, including the provisions that provided that Mr. Parker's total annual compensation could not be reduced to less than an annual salary of \$550,000 and a mandatory minimum annual bonus equal to \$275,000.
+Additionally, Mr. Parker was entitled to receive under his employment agreement certain defined benefits, which, in fiscal 2004, totaled approximately \$176,084.
+The bonus program established in Mr. Parker's employment agreement was based on the Company's performance in the areas of revenue growth, net income, new store openings, store sales, Company stock price, store closings and Company expenses, subject to payment of the minimum bonus described above.

-The current Compensation Committee has reviewed the compensation of Mr. Parker and has evaluated Mr. Parker's compensation by comparing it to the compensation of chief executive officers in the restaurant industry, and by considering the Company's current structure and performance, among other things.
-As a result of this review, the Compensation Committee believes the total amount of Mr. Parker's compensation to be well in excess of the compensation of chief executive officers at comparable companies and based upon the Company's performance for the last completed fiscal year.
+The Compensation Committee that was comprised of Messrs.
+Pully (Chairman), Page and Phillips reviewed the compensation of Mr. Parker and evaluated Mr. Parker's compensation by comparing it to the compensation of chief executive officers in the restaurant industry and by considering the Company's current structure and performance, among other things.
+As a result of this review, the Compensation Committee believes that the total amount of Mr. Parker's compensation was well in excess of the compensation of chief executive officers at comparable companies and also excessive based upon the Company's performance for the last completed fiscal year.
 The Compensation Committee also believes that the compensation of the Chief Executive Officer, as well as other officers and employees of the Company, should be more directly tied to individual performance and the performance of the Company.